panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 *Plane 0* is a special one, named **Basic Multilingual Plane** or shortly **BPM**.
 It contains characters from most of the modern languages ([Basic Latin](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)), [Cyrillic](https://en.wikipedia.org/wiki/Cyrillic_(Unicode_block)), [Greek](https://en.wikipedia.org/wiki/Greek_and_Coptic), etc) and a big number of [symbols](https://en.wikipedia.org/wiki/Unicode_symbols).

-As mentioned above, the code points from Basic Multilingual Plane are in range from `U+0000` to `U+FFFF` and can have up to 4 hexadecimal digits.
+As mentioned above, the code points from the Basic Multilingual Plane are in the range from `U+0000` to `U+FFFF` and can have up to 4 hexadecimal digits.

-Basically developer deals with characters from BPM.
+Basically, the developer deals with characters from BPM.
 It contains most of the necessary characters.

 Some characters from BPM: